-Notice to appear may be issued for offence
+214 Notice to appear may be issued for offence

-214.(1) The object of this section is to provide an alternative way for a police officer to start or continue a proceeding against an adult that does not involve the delay associated with issuing a complaint and summons under the Justices Act 1886.41
+(1) The object of this section is to provide an alternative way for a police officer to start or continue a proceeding against an adult that does not involve the delay associated with issuing a complaint and summons under the Justices Act $1886.^{40}$

-- (2) If a police officer reasonably suspects that an adult has committed or is committing an offence, the police officer may issue and serve a notice ("notice to appear") on the person.42 - (3) A notice to appear must be personally served on a person.
+(2) If a police officer reasonably suspects that an adult has committed or is committing an offence, the police officer may issue and serve a notice ("notice to appear") on the person.41

+(3) A notice to appear must be personally served on a person.

-Notice to appear form
+215 Notice to appear form

-215.(1) A notice to appear must-
+(1) A notice to appear must-

-- (a) state the substance of the offence alleged to have been committed; and - (b) state the name of the person alleged to have committed the offence; and - (c) require the person to appear before a Magistrates Court in relation to the offence at a stated time and place; and - (d) be signed by the police officer serving the notice to appear. - (2) The place stated in a notice to appear for the person's appearance must be a place where the court will be sitting at the time stated. - (3) The time stated in a notice to appear for the person's appearance must be a time at least 14 days or, with the person's written agreement, a stated shorter time after the notice is served.
+- (a) state the substance of the offence alleged to have been committed; and - (b) state the name of the person alleged to have committed the offence; and - (c) require the person to appear before a Magistrates Court in relation to the offence at a stated time and place; and - (d) be signed by the police officer serving the notice to appear.

+(2) The place stated in a notice to appear for the person's appearance must be a place where the court will be sitting at the time stated.